mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

 Please note that in the above RDF listing I took advantage of the free form syntax of N3 and Turtle RDF formats to reformat the data to fit page width.

-In the following examples, we will use the main method in the class **JenaApi** (developed in the next chapter) that allows us to load multiple RDF input files and then to interactively enter SPARQL queries.
+In the following examples, I used the library developed in the next chapter that allows us to load multiple RDF input files and then to use SPARQL queries.

 We will start with a simple SPARQL query for subjects (news article URLs) and objects (matching countries) with the value for the predicate equal to **containsCountry**.
 Variables in queries start with a question mark character and can have any names: